loum/nparcel/doc/source/interfaces/comms.rst

     The comms interface is a simple directory structure (default ``/data/nparcel/comms``)

-Comms event files are processed by the ``npcommsd`` daemon process.
+Comms event files are processed by the ``topcommsd`` daemon process.

 Enabling Returns Comms
 ^^^^^^^^^^^^^^^^^^^^^^